Dhwani20/Software-Dev-Team-Project/README.md

-# title of project here
+# (title of project here)
 ## educational app that is entertaining
-### by Dhwani Khatter - Dhwani20, Mario Ramirez - MiRamirezJr
-ADD YOUR FULL NAME AND GITHUB USERNAMES
+### by Dhwani Khatter - Dhwani20, Mario Ramirez - MiRamirezJr //ADD YOUR FULL NAME AND GITHUB USERNAMES

 FEEL FREE TO EDIT ANY PORTION OF THIS AS IT NEEDS TO BE DONE BY THURS 2/16 AT 6PM